View our posts

 History

-The intent of our History department is to deliver a broad, balanced and diverse curriculum which is research-informed to best support all our students.
+The intent of History is to deliver a broad, balanced, and diverse curriculum which is research-informed to best support all our students.

-We ensure that we utilise quality first teaching in our lessons, whereby we set a high level of challenge for our most able students but also scaffolding support for students, including pupil premium and SEND students, to ensure all students can access and master the challenging content we teach in History.
+We ensure that we utilise quality first teaching in our lessons, and set a high level of challenge for all our students.
+We ensure scaffolding is in place to support all students we have within our Academy (including students with SEND, English as Additional Language and Pupil Premium), so that all students access and master the challenging content we teach within History.

-We ensure that literacy and numeracy are also at the core of everything we do in History, may this be through explicitly teaching the linguistic skills of the historian or the use of numerical skills, such as ranking, to help construct arguments.
+We ensure that literacy and numeracy are also at the core of everything we do in History, through explicitly teaching the linguistic skills of the historian or the use of numerical skills, such as ranking, to help construct arguments.

-Exposing students to multiple narratives and honing their skills as historians will equip them with a deeper understanding of the past to meaningfully contribute and interact within our local, national and international communities upon leaving the Academy, but also foster a love for History beyond their time at the Academy, may this be in a personal capacity or moving forward in the academic field in Further and Higher Education.
+Exposing students to multiple narratives and honing their skills as historians will equip them with a deeper understanding of the past, enabling them to contribute and interact within our local, national, and international communities upon leaving the Academy.
+It will also foster a love for History beyond their time at the Academy, either in a personal capacity or by moving forward in the academic field in Further and Higher Education.

 Documents